Mi corazón es tuyo: Production

-The telenovela is an adaptation of the original Spanish television series, "Ana y los 7".
+The telenovela is an adaptation of the original Spanish television series, Ana y los 7.
 Based on the original script by Ana Obregón, who wrote and starred in the original series, the remake was adapted by writers Alejandro Pohlenz, Marcia del Río, and Pablo Ferrer.

 Juan Osorio serves as executive producer.
 The production of the telenovela officially started on April 21, 2014, at a shopping mall in Metepec, Mexico, outside of Mexico City.
 Although the majority of filming is conducted on soundstages at Televisa San Ángel in Mexico City, additional scenes are also filmed throughout the state of Mexico, where its governor, Eruviel Ávila Villegas, met with the cast during one day of filming.
 Some of the cast filmed scenes in Puerto Vallarta and a resort in Riviera Nayarit in late January 2015.

 Filming concluded in late February 2015.
 A free concert, serving as the telenovela's final episode, was filmed at La Bombonera stadium in Toluca, Mexico on February 21, 2015.
 The concert featured performances from Banda El Recodo, Daniela Romo, Axel, Kaay, Paulina Goto, Pablo Montero, and other special guests.
 The telenovela's finale is scheduled to air on March 1, 2015 in Mexico and March 27, 2015 in the US.
-Following the airing of the final episode on television, ten more additional episodes and three alternative endings will be available to stream on the telenovela's official episode, MiCorazonesTuyo.com.
+Following the airing of the final episode on television, ten more additional episodes and three alternative endings were available to stream on the telenovela's (now inactive) official website, MiCorazonesTuyo.com.